jonnor/projects/reprapping/README.md

 or at least also allow a standard solution - since a hacked thing will (probably?) never be as good as a proper bearing.

+TODO

+* Test cutting low-friction tape to revolved V-shape using laser.
+If necessary, try to use additional glue.
+A jig for pressing the tape against when adhering could also help?
+* Try an inverted design: inward V on inner part, outward V on outer ring.
+This should be easier to adhere tape to, as the ring has shape towards the top/bottom, not hidden inside.
+* Test using UHMW PE / PTFE tape.
+* Design an integrated bearing+belt idler for CoreXY usage, compatible with 608-based

 ## Extruders

 In the typical design (as of 2016), filament is driven with hobbed bolt/extruder gear, pressed against an idler.